Contact Us

 Option to Collect Exception Messages from ABAP Application Log and Job Log

-Any Job Log abort or ABAP Application Log warning or error that is raised by the job execution is collected on the managed system (from all clients) by job monitoring data provider using function /SDF/E2EEM_FEED_LOGS_OF_JOB (prerequisite ST-PI 740 SP20 and higher).
-To get the message details transferred to the SAP Focused Run system, it is necessary to activate the corresponding agent.
-This can be done in Integration Monitoring configuration, by configuring category ABAP Aborted Job for collection and category ABAP Application Log for collection for the client in which the job monitoring data collection runs (which is the default client)
+To get the messages transferred to the SAP Focused Run system, it is necessary to activate an agent, which currently can only be done in Integration Monitoring configuration: Select categories ABAP Aborted Job and ABAP Application Log for collection for the client in which the job monitoring data collection runs (which is the default client)

 To determine the default client for an ABAP system, check in Simple System Integration (SSI).
 In below example, for system FT4ADM the default client is 200.